wait and onStale, claiming a record so your slow work runs uninterrupted, and which errors are safe to retry.

 baseURL | Override the hosted sync endpoint for staging or private deployments. |

-persistence | volatile by default.
-Use indexeddb for browser durable cache and offline queueing. |
+persistence | memory by default.
+Use indexeddb for a durable browser cache that survives reloads. |

 fetch | Custom fetch implementation for tests or non-standard runtimes. |